If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 System responses to child sexual abuse

-The Child Death Review Board is reviewing system responses to child sexual abuse in Queensland, using the case of a convicted offender of child sexual abuse as a case study.
-The review will make recommendations for any improvements needed to the laws, policies, procedures and practices across the early childhood education and care, police and Blue Card systems.
+The Child Death Review Board (the Board) completed its review into system responses to child sexual abuse in Queensland in December 2025, using the case of a convicted offender of child sexual abuse as a case study.
+The review made recommendations for improvements needed to the laws, policies, procedures and practices across the early childhood education and care, police and Blue Card systems.

-The Queensland Government referred this matter to the board in December 2024.
-The board will complete the review under section 29I of the Queensland Family and Child Commission Act 2014.
-The review’s final report is planned to be delivered in 2025.
+The Queensland Government referred this matter to the Board in December 2024.
+The Board completed the review under section 29I of the Queensland Family and Child Commission Act 2014 (Qld).
+The final report was released on 8 December 2025.

 Progress reports

-We are publishing regular reports throughout the review process to ensure transparency and provide the public with confidence in the process.
+We published regular reports throughout the review process to ensure transparency and provide the public with confidence in the process.

 Our progress report are available below.